Documentation

 Adobe Managed CDN

-The following steps illustrate how to use the Adobe Managed CDN (part of AEM Sites as a Cloud Service) to configure a property to deliver content from a site powered by Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service.
+The following steps illustrate how to use the Adobe Managed CDN (part of Edge Delivery Services entitlement) to configure a property to deliver content from a site powered by Edge Delivery Services in Adobe Experience Manager Sites as a Cloud Service.

 Prerequisites and limitations